hashicorp/learn-terraform-provision-gke-cluster/README.md

-# Learn Terraform - Provision a GKE Cluster
+# Provision a GKE Cluster

 This repo is a companion repo to the [Provision a GKE Cluster tutorial](https://developer.hashicorp.com/terraform/tutorials/kubernetes/gke), containing Terraform configuration files to provision an GKE cluster on GCP.